mafzal786/ai-foundry-agent-with-remote-mcp-using-azure-functionapp/README.md

 Save the file `.env_sample` as `.env` and update the environment variables.

-## update the .env file.
+## Update the .env file.
 Samples are

 MODEL_DEPLOYMENT_NAME= gpt-4o
 <br>